korpling/pepperModules-TEIModules/README.md

 Because TEI is a very complex format the behavior of the TEIImporter depends to a great extent on the properties that the user can use to customize the behaviour of the TEIImporter.
-The table ? contains an overview of all usable properties to customize the behaviour of the TEIImporter.
+The table following table  contains an overview of all usable properties to customize the behaviour of the TEIImporter.
 The following section contains a close description to each single property and describes the resulting differences in the mapping